-The most likely mode of action for Epilim is potentiation of the inhibitory action of gamma amino butyric acid (GABA) through an action on the further synthesis or further metabolism of GABA.
+The most likely mode of action for Epilim Chronosphere is potentiation of the inhibitory action of gamma amino butyric acid (GABA) through an action on the further synthesis or further metabolism of GABA.

-In certain in-vitro studies it was reported that Epilim could stimulate HIV replication but studies on peripheral blood mononuclear cells from HIV-infected subjects show that Epilim does not have a mitogen-like effect on inducing HIV replication.
-Indeed, the effect of Epilim on HIV replication ex-vivo is highly variable, modest in quantity, appears to be unrelated to the dose and has not been documented in man.
+In certain in-vitro studies it was reported that Epilim Chronosphere could stimulate HIV replication but studies on peripheral blood mononuclear cells from HIV-infected subjects show that Epilim Chronosphere does not have a mitogen-like effect on inducing HIV replication.
+Indeed, the effect of Epilim Chronosphere on HIV replication ex-vivo is highly variable, modest in quantity, appears to be unrelated to the dose and has not been documented in man.